hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_completion.rst

 .. meta::
    :description: Use hasura completion to output shell completion code for the specified shell on the Hasura CLI
-   :keywords: hasura, docs, CLI, HasuraCTL, hasuractl, hasura completion
+   :keywords: hasura, docs, CLI, hasura completion

 .. _hasura_completion: